mwantia/coredns-consulrpz-plugin/README.md

 ;example.com.
 IN      A

 ;; ADDITIONAL SECTION:
 example.com.
-300    IN      TXT     "Handled by policy - RPZ Rule Example"
+300    IN      TXT     "blocked by rpz policy"

 ;; Query time: 40 msec
 ;; SERVER: 127.0.0.1#53(127.0.0.1) (UDP)